ryankrdh/Springboard-Career-Track/Section I/AJAX/notes.md

 // returns response object, with `.data` as response body The code is asynchronous, but it “waits” for the AJAX request to complete.

+Async
+When you are using Chrome DevTools in the console, you can just use await.
+This is great for testing, but normally you will use ‘await’ in the context of an ‘async’ function.

+To use in a function, you must mark that function as async:

+async function getCardInfo() {
+let response = await axios.get("/api/card");
+console.log("got", response);
+return response.data;
+}
+When calling asnyc function, you should await it:

+let card = await getCardInfo();
+Callbacks Vs Async/Await
+Callbacks are what we’ve used for event handlers and timers But they’re tricky to nest or do other complex things async/await makes it easier to handle chains of requests Modern libraries like Axios return “promises”, which you await